apache/opennlp/opennlp-extensions/opennlp-subword/src/test/resources/opennlp/subword/sentencepiece/README.md

 multilingual add-on list in `gen_fixtures.py`, using the reference [sentencepiece](https://github.com/google/sentencepiece) Python package.

+The expected outputs in the TSVs come from the reference implementation, not from the Java code under test, so the parity tests stay independent of the implementation they check.

 ## Regenerating the tiny models

 From this directory (or any directory; pass absolute paths as needed):